 "We're thrilled to have the opportunity to work with the New Zealand Guild of Agricultural Journalists and Communicators who run the awards on making sure every part of the primary sector is acknowledged and honoured," says Campbell.

-The 2017 Ravensdown Communicator of the Year was announced on 14 June 2017 in Hamilton as Zespri chief executive Lain Jager.
+The 2019 Ravensdown Agricultural Communicator of the Year was announced on 12 June 2019 in Hamilton as Radio NZ Country Life presenter Susan Murray.
 Read more ...